cabbage89/Nop.Plugin.DropShipping.AliExpress.Doc/README.md

 ### Introduction to the plug-in function

--Copy products from AliExpress to your nopCommerce website -Chrome extension supports `English` and `Simplified Chinese` -Product information contains seo related information, product attributes, features, product descriptions, product pictures -When your store already has AliExpress products in front of you, it will show `Update`, `Edit`, `View` buttons
+- Copy products from AliExpress to your nopCommerce website
+- Chrome extension supports `English` and `Simplified Chinese`
+- Product information contains seo related information, product attributes, features, product descriptions, product pictures
+- When your store already has AliExpress products in front of you, it will show `Update`, `Edit`, `View` buttons

 ### nopCommerce plugin configuration